Early Release Of Superannuation for Major Dental

 - Expenses associated with the death, funeral, or burial of your dependant.

+Yes, you can use your super for dental implants.
 The super you withdraw is paid and taxed as a normal super lump sum.
 The tax rate depends on various factors, including your age and the components of the super lump sum.
 Your super fund will automatically deduct the tax from your super account.
 You can refer to the ATO on our How tax applies to your super and Super lump sum tax table for more detailed information.

 Early Release Of Super for Dental Eligibility